mariocraft987/bark-coding/documentation/content/API.md

 # API
-BAPI, made by dumorando, and is open-sourced!
+BAPI, made by dumorando, using Node.js.

-The API is hosted at (github.com/dumorando/bapiv2)[https://github.com/dumorando/bapiv2]
+The API is hosted at [github.com/dumorando/bapiv2](https://github.com/dumorando/bapiv2)

 ## Fetches

-api/v2/users
+### /api/v2/users

+Returns the JSON of all the users on Bark.

 ```json

 {